 Kingfishers are small unmistakable bright blue and orange birds of slow moving or still water.
 They fly rapidly, low over water, and hunt fish from riverside perches, occasionally hovering above the water’s surface.
 They are vulnerable to hard winters and habitat degradation through pollution or unsympathetic management of watercourses.
-Kingfishers are Amber listed because of their unfavourable conservation status in Europe.
+Kingfishers are amber listed because of their unfavourable conservation status in Europe.
 They are also listed as a Schedule 1 species under the Wildlife and Countryside Act offering them additional protection.

-2. Support measures for sustainable land management and nature friendly farming.
+- Support measures for sustainable land management and nature friendly farming.

-3. Support action to reduce levels of industrial pollution.
+- Support action to reduce levels of industrial pollution.

-4. Ensure the Scottish Biodiversity Strategy is fully implemented.
+- Ensure the Scottish Biodiversity Strategy is fully implemented.

-Climate change – severe winters are an increasing risk; cold weather and flooding in the summer can also affect nesting and feeding areas (flooding making it difficult to hunt).
+- Climate change – severe winters are an increasing risk; cold weather and flooding in the summer can also affect nesting and feeding areas (flooding making it difficult to hunt).

-Pollution – industrial pollution and contamination by agricultural run-off kills the fish birds rely on, effectively excluding the birds from many stretches of river that would otherwise be suitable habitats.
+- Pollution – Industrial pollution and contamination by agricultural run-off kills the fish birds rely on, effectively excluding the birds from many stretches of river that would otherwise be suitable habitats.

-MSP Species Champion
+MSP Nature Champion

 Party: Scottish National Party